-The ENC RIBN program is a four-year nursing option that will concurrently admit and enroll students to both East Carolina University and one of these six local community colleges:
+The ENC RIBN program is a four-year nursing option that will concurrently admit and enroll students to both East Carolina University and one of these seven local community colleges:

 This program provides a seamless associate to baccalaureate nursing education for top academic students.
 The first three years are spent at the community college campus along with at least one online course per semester at East Carolina University.
 Upon successful completion of the first three years, students take their fourth year at East Carolina University online.
 Admission to the program is competitive and students will be chosen on the basis of specific academic requirements.

 What makes the ENC RIBN nursing educational model different than traditional two- or four-year nursing pathways?

 This four-year concurrent nursing option provides a seamless transition from an associate degree to a baccalaureate degree in nursing.
 The students are concurrently enrolled at a designated community college and East Carolina University and will begin completing course requirements for a baccalaureate degree as soon as the first semester in the curriculum.
 Because the first three years of classes are held at the designated community college, students also have the opportunity to pay mostly community college tuition rates through the RIBN model.

 Are there any other benefits of doing RIBN?